apprenticeharper/DeDRM_tools/ReadMe_First.txt

 This application combines all the tools into one easy-to-use tool for Windows users.

-Drag the DeDRM_5.6.2 folder that's in the DeDRM_Applications/Windows folder, to your "My Documents" folder (or anywhere else you find convenient).
-Make a short-cut on your Desktop of the DeDRM_Drop_Target.bat file that's in the DeDRM_5.6.2 folder.
+Drag the DeDRM_6.0.0 folder that's in the DeDRM_Application_Windows folder, to your "My Documents" folder (or anywhere else you find convenient).
+Make a short-cut on your Desktop of the DeDRM_Drop_Target.bat file that's in the DeDRM_6.0.0 folder.
 Double-click on the shortcut and the DeDRM application will run and guide you through collecting the data it needs to remove the DRM from any of the kinds of DRMed ebook listed in the first section of this ReadMe.

 To use the DeDRM application, simply drag ebooks, or folders containing ebooks, onto the DeDRM_Drop_Target.bat shortcut and it will remove the DRM of the kinds listed above.

-For more detailed instructions, see the DeDRM_ReadMe.txt file in the DeDRM_Applications/Windows folder.
+For more detailed instructions, see the DeDRM_Application_ReadMe.txt file in the DeDRM_Applications/Windows folder.

 Other_Tools
 -----------
-This folder includes three non-python tools:
+This folder includes other useful tools:

+Key_Generation_Script
+This folder contains a python script that creates a hashed keyfile for Barnes and Noble ePubs, and will be useful to Windows and Linux users who don't want to use the plugin.

+Key_Retrieval_Scripts
+This folder contains python script that retrieve keyfiles for Kindle for Mac and Adobe Digital Editions, and will be useful to all Linux Users.

 Kindle_for_Android_Patches
 Definitely only for the adventurous, this folder contains information on how to modify the Kindel for Android app to b able to get a PID for use with the other Kindle tools (DeDRM apps and calibre plugin).

 B&N_Download_Helper
 A Javascript to enable a download button at the B&N website for ebooks that normally won't download to your PC.
 Another one only for the adventurous.

 Scuolabook_DRM
 A windows-only application (including source code) for removing DRM from ScuolaBooks PDFs, created by "Hex" and included with permission.